ilaga/ilaga.github.io/publications.md

 ### Under review:
-- Thiele J, FireMoon P, Johnson O, Reum M, **Laga I**, and Rink E. "Condom Use Self-Efficacy with Indigenous Youth: The Integration of Factor Analysis with Participatory Research." (submitted to *AIDS Care*)
+- Thiele J, FireMoon P, Johnson O, Reum M, **Laga I**, and Rink E. "Condom Use Self-Efficacy with Indigenous Youth: The Integration of Factor Analysis with Participatory Research."
+(Minor revisions at *AIDS Care*)

 - Thiele J, FireMoon P, Johnson O, **Laga I**, and Rink E. "“If I didn’t have that, then I really don’t know where I’d be”: Examining the Association Between Depression and Participation in Traditional Activities for Indigenous Youth Using a Concurrent Triangulation Design." (submitted to *Social Science & Medicine*)

-- Thiele J, FireMoon P, Johnson O, **Laga I**, and Rink E. "The Development and Testing of a Pilot Intervention to Address Sexual Risk Behavior, Substance Use, and Mental Health Among Indigenous Youth Ages 12–18 Years Old." (submitted to *Field Methods*)
+- Thiele J, FireMoon P, Johnson O, **Laga I**, and Rink E. "The Development and Testing of a Pilot Intervention to Address Sexual Risk Behavior, Substance Use, and Mental Health Among Indigenous Youth Ages 12–18 Years Old." (submitted to *Journal of Community Health*)

-- Sanei S, **Laga I**, Weir S, and Bao L. "A Case-Control Sampling Strategy for Zero-Inflated Models with an Application to Female Sex Worker Mapping in Sub-Saharan Africa." (submitted to *The Annals of Applied Statistics*)
+- Sanei S, **Laga I**, Weir S, and Bao L. "A Case-Control Sampling Strategy for Zero-Inflated Models with an Application to Female Sex Worker Mapping in Sub-Saharan Africa."
+(Major revisions at *The Annals of Applied Statistics*)

+- Ma, J., **Laga I**, and Johnson, E. "What drives hospital reporting gaps? hidden evidence from a national dataset."
+(Submitted to *The Journal of the American Medical Informatics Association*)

+- Fluer, A., **Laga I**, Graham, L., Almirol, E., Meyer, M., Schneider, J., and Cummins, B. From survey data to social multiplex models: Incorporating interlayer correlation from multiple data sources.
+(Submitted to *Social Networks*)

 ### Published: